heeplr/rpi-cookstrap/README.md

 this can cause damage when handled improperly.
 Use at your own risk and do provide fixes ;) !!
 ```

 <div style="font-size:larger;">&#160;</div>

+## Features

+* lightweight - written in bash, will run on plain raspberry image
+* reusable - plugins + bootstrap.cfg are building blocks to create
+             raspberry pi installations
+* customizable - create every image with your personal modifications (e.g.
+                 your personal wifi credentials)
+* interoperable - uses shellscripts
+* extendable - plugins can use other plugins and can be written easily

+<div style="font-size:larger;">&#160;</div>